Personal Injury Lawyer Serving Tennessee + Georgia

 Key Variables Influencing Claims

 Injury Severity: The nature and severity of your injuries play a significant role in determining the value of your claim.
-More severe injuries typically lead to higher compensation due to increased medical needs and potential long-term effects.
+Generally speaking, more severe injuries may lead to higher compensation due to increased medical needs and potential long-term effects.

 Medical Care Costs: These include all expenses related to your medical treatment — from emergency care and hospitalization to ongoing therapy and rehabilitation.